Uralstech/uralstech.github.io/_posts/2024-02-22-ezrSquared-Development-Update.md

 end
 ```

-In the above case, `keyword_args` would be a `dictionary`.
+In the above case, `keyword_args` would be a dictionary.

 ### A Whole Lot Of C# Wrappers!

-I've added better C# Source Wrappers, for CSAELS, and automatic C# Wrappers, which will wrap C# classes, functions, properties, fields, etc.
+I've added better C# Source Wrappers, for CSAELs, and automatic C# Wrappers, which will wrap C# classes, functions, properties, fields, etc.
 at runtime!
 The wrappers are also able to convert ezr² objects into primitives and vice-versa.

 This will be used in `include` expressions (which have not been implemented yet) to import C# libraries and DLLs which may not have been intended